drhsqlite/fossil-mirror/www/containers.md

 `--setting=override` flag, meaning any setting in the nspawn file overrides the setting passed to `systemd-nspawn`.
-This arrangement not only keeps the unit file simple, it allows multiple services to share the base configuration, varying on a per-repo level.
+This arrangement not only keeps the unit file simple, it allows multiple services to share the base configuration, varying on a per-repo level through adjustments to their individual `*.nspawn` files.

-Start the service in the normal way:
+You may then start the service in the normal way:

 ```
   $ sudo systemctl enable fossil@myproject
   $ sudo systemctl start  fossil@myproject
 ```

-You should find it running on localhost port 9000 per the nspawn configuration file above, suitable for proxying Fossil out to the public using nginx, via SCGI.
-If you aren’t using a front-end proxy and want Fossil exposed to the world, you might say this instead in the `nspawn` file:
+You should then find it running on localhost port 9000 per the nspawn configuration file above, suitable for proxying Fossil out to the public using nginx via SCGI.
+If you aren’t using a front-end proxy and want Fossil exposed to the world via HTTPS, you might say this instead in the `*.nspawn` file:

 ```
 Parameters=bin/fossil server \
-    --cert /path/to/my/fullchain.pem \
+    --cert /path/to/cert.pem \
     --chroot /jail           \
     --create                 \
     --jsmode bundled         \
     --port 443               \
     --user admin             \
     museum/repo.fossil
 ```

 You would also need to un-drop the `CAP_NET_BIND_SERVICE` capability to allow Fossil to bind to this low-numbered port.

-We use systemd’s template file feature to allow multiple Fossil servers running on a single machine, each on a different TCP port, as when proxying them out as subdirectories of a larger site.
+We use of systemd’s template file feature to allow multiple Fossil servers running on a single machine, each on a different TCP port, as when proxying them out as subdirectories of a larger site.
 To add another project, you must first clone the base “machine” layer: